List of DC Comics characters: S: Salem the Witch Girl

-Salem the Witch Girl (Salem Nader) is a character appearing in American comic books published by DC Comics.
-She is the sidekick and apprentice of the original Doctor Fate, Kent Nelson.
-In Flashpoint Beyond, it is revealed Salem was among the thirteen missing Golden Age superheroes found in the Time Masters' capsules, retroactively making her a figure of Nelson's past.
+Salem the Witch Girl (Salem Nader) is a character appearing in comic books published by DC Comics.
+Created by Geoff Johns and Todd Nauck, she is the sidekick and apprentice of the original Doctor Fate (Kent Nelson).
+In the final issue of Flashpoint Beyond, it is revealed Salem was among the thirteen missing Golden Age superheroes found in the Time Masters' capsules, retroactively making her a figure of Nelson's past.

-Fictional biography

-Born in the mid 1900s as a native of Limbo Town, she inherited a curse from her mother whom escaped the dimension which unwittingly caused misfortune to those she interacted with.
+Born in the mid-1900s as a native of Limbo Town, she inherited a curse from her mother whom escaped the dimension which unwittingly caused misfortune to those she interacted with.
 In 1940, she encountered Fate, who was immune to the curse, and together they thwarted Wotan's plot.
 Becoming Doctor Fate's sidekick, Salem adopted the name "Salem the Witch Girl" and was aided by her black cat familiar Midnight before mysteriously disappearing following her curse nearly killing Inza Cramer, Nelson's girlfriend and partner.
+He and the Justice Society Dark have been unable to find her.

-Due to being in the Time Master's capsules, knowledge of her existence was erased from all those whom knew her, including Kent Nelson.
-She is eventually rescued by Stargirl and brought into the present day (2023), where she meets with the current Doctor Fate and relative of Kent, Khalid Nassour.
+Due to being in the Time Masters' capsules, knowledge of her existence was erased from all those whom knew her, including Kent Nelson.
+When the capsules failed, Salem and the other 13 missing Golden Age characters were sent back to their own time with history rebuilding around them.
+Salem ends up on Childminder's island until she is eventually rescued by Stargirl and brought into the present day (2023).
+Hourman states that she and the other Lost Children cannot be returned to their own times, as this would risk causing a temporal paradox.
+Salem meets with the current Doctor Fate and relative of Kent, Khalid Nassour.
 Hostile to him due to having inherited the mantle, he places Salem in the care of the Justice Society, allowing her to take his place on the team until she was ready to reconcile with him.

 Following her introduction, Salem appeared in Titans: Beast World.

-Following Eclipso's defeat at the hands of Legionnaire, Salem accepts Khalid as the wielder of the Doctor Fate title and returns to Limbo Town to wrap up some loose ends stating that she will help him if he needs her.
+Following Eclipso's defeat at the hands of Legionnaire, Salem accepts Khalid as the wielder of the Doctor Fate title and returns to Limbo Town to wrap up some loose ends, stating that she will help him if he needs her.

-During the "Absolute Power" storyline, Salem and several members of the JSA are depowered by the Amazo android Jadestone, but regroup in the Tower of Fate and formulate a plan to stop Amanda Waller.
+Sand Blaster

+Sand Blaster was created by writer Joshua Williamson and artist Carmine Di Giandomenico, and first appeared in The Flash vol. 5 #14 (March 2017).

 Sand Demon

-Sand Demon is a character appearing in American comic books published by DC Comics.

-Eddie Slick is the manager of the wrestler King Crusher and provided him with mutative steroids to win a match.
+Sand Demon (Eddie Slick) is the manager of the wrestler King Crusher and provided him with mutative steroids to win a match.
 However, Firestorm defeats him while exposing the steroid operation in the process.

-Eddie is later exposed to the steroids and buried in the Nevada Desert, transforming him into a sand-manipulating metahuman.
+Slick is later exposed to the steroids and buried in the Nevada Desert, transforming him into a sand-manipulating metahuman.
 Firestorm overheats Sand Demon and turns him into glass, which shatters after hitting the floor.